-Juha teaches regularly in the Astanga Yoga School of Helsinki, where works also as the CEO and director.
-He continues to study and to practice the Yoga Traditions of Sri K Pattabhi Jois and Sri T. Krishnamacharya.
+Juha teaches regularly in the Astanga Yoga School of Helsinki, where he works also as the CEO and director.
+He continues to study and to practice Astanga Yoga as taught by Pattabhi Jois and T. Krishnamacharya.
 He is also currently studying the Yoga Philosophy of Patanjali.

 In this retreat Juha will guide and assist the yoga practitioners in the morning mysore and teaching some afternoon special classes with Petri.
 Juha wishes to share his long time practice and teaching experiences about how to work with the body&mind for healing purposes within the yoga practice.
 Here below he shares some of his thoughts on this: